The Master Cleanse: Crazy Detox or Beneficial Fast?Updated: January 17, 2018 Detoxification, Natural Remedies

 The most optimal and safe approach to cleansing and detox involves not just eliminating toxins.
 It also must include proper nourishment of the body while the cleanse is occurring, especially the liver which is the body’s main detoxification organ.
 A nourished body with a liver that is getting all the nutrients it needs is going to do an infinitely better job than a starved body and strained liver that is overwhelmed by fat-soluble toxins that have been released into the bloodstream in larger amounts than normal in a short space of time such as what occurs during the Master Cleanse.

 Elimination of toxins rapidly in the absence of any nutrition is an incredibly stressful event.
 Because of this, proper nutrition must be included in any detoxification or weight loss regimen so that permanent damage does not inadvertently occur during the cleansing process.
-Gentle is a key aspect of any safe detoxification protocol, never starvation or deprivation (1).
+Gentle is a key aspect of any safe detoxification protocol, such as what is achieved with a cleansing bath.
+Anything marketed as beneficial that involves starvation or deprivation is a detox myth (1).

 Anything else and run for the hills!